[S]

 Yes, it really works on a Kindle.

-ShortJo renders cleanly on every e-reader with an experimental browser — Paperwhite, Oasis, Scribe, Kobo, BOOX.
+ShortJo renders cleanly on most Kindle e-readers with a browser — Basic, Paperwhite, Scribe.
 High contrast, no animations, no fixed pixel zoom traps.
 If you've ever wanted a notebook that runs on the same device as your novels, here it is.

 SHORTJO SETTINGS MON 25 MAY 2026 TODAY . ship landing page x reply to dad - moss on the north wall @ 3pm dentist # walk 8.2k steps * read 30 pages SUN 24 MAY . collect lemons from the tree - the fog burned off by ten DAY WEEK MONTH QTR YEAR + TASK + NOTE + APPT + HABIT >> . ship landing page|